loafer-mka/version-stamper/README.md

 (the prefix and/or suffix can be changed), the value (4) is replaced with a new one, awhile the beginning of the line, the middle part with the assignment operator and the rest of the line are preserved.

+Keep in mind that "$1" can be either the name of a real file or some special value:

+- `//-` is used to indicate a stamp to be written to standard output, with `__PLUGIN_XXX_CREATE__` called to create the stamp.

+- `//--` indicates that the stamp was received from the standard input, modified, and the stamp after the changes is sent to the standard output, for which the function `__PLUGIN_XXX_MODIFY__` should have been called.

 ## Improve version text formatting <a name="C5.2"/>